networkbiolab/WEoN/docs/use_instructions.rst

 1. **Open the Fly T-WEoN app**

-Within Cytoscape, go to Apps >> Fly T-WEoN - Fly Tool Weighted Epigenomic Network.
+Within Cytoscape, go to Apps >> Fly T-WEoN - Fly Tool for Weighted Epigenomic Network.
 This will display the user interface as shown in the figure.

 2. **Interface**
 The Fly T-WEoN interface is an input screen where the user complete required and optional data.
 In the backend, Fly T-WEoN executes Perl scripts, therefore parsing correctly the data to arguments and call orderly the scripts to filter out unlikely ocurring gene regulations from a reference gene regulatory network.